ontola/ldget/README.md

 ## Installation

-- On Linux distros using the [Snap store](https://snapcraft.io/ldget/)
 - On MacOS using [homebrew](https://brew.sh/): `$ brew tap ontola/ldget https://github.com/ontola/ldget.git && brew install ontola/ldget/ldget`
 - Or install the binaries from the [releases page](https://github.com/ontola/ldget/releases)
 - Or build it yourself.
 Clone this repo and run `go get ./... && go install` to install the dependencies and the binaries.